Canon 6D Mark II vs Nikon D5600

 |Nikon D610« »||Full Frame||24.2||6016||4016||1080/30p||25.1||14.4||2925||94||Nikon D610|

 Many modern cameras are not only capable of taking still images, but can also record movies.
 Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, and both provide the same movie specifications (1080/60p).

 Beyond body and sensor, cameras can and do differ across a range of features.
 The 6D Mark II and the D5600 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the 6D Mark II offers a wider field of view (98%) than the one in the D5600 (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the 6D Mark II has a higher magnification (0.72x vs 0.57x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The table below summarizes some of the other core capabilities of the Canon 6D Mark II and Nikon D5600 in connection with corresponding information for a sample of similar cameras.

 One feature that is present on the 6D Mark II, but is missing on the D5600 is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.Both cameras have an articulated rear screen that can be turned to be front-facing.
 This feature will be particularly appreciated by vloggers and photographers who are interested in taking selfies.